arthurbrenno/markovener/README.md

 * **Easy of use:** Anyone can use and understand the _Markovener_ in an easy way.
 * **Ngram power**: A common way of generating text is by dividing it into _ngrams_.

-There is also a common workflow that the engine.Markovener could be used.
+There is also a common workflow that the engine.Chain could be used.
 And you can check it out in [documentation](https://arthurbrenno.github.io/javadoc-markovener)

 There are also test Classes Using JUnit for Unit Testing.